mitchelljoram/Weekly-Meal-Planner/README.md

 ## Description

 This is a weekly meal planner to help keep track goal macros across meals through each day of the week.
-Using BMR, diet, and macro calculations to determine proper macros that fit a goal.
+Using BMR, diet, and macro calculations to determine proper macros that fit a weight goal.

 This project takes form of an Excel Workbook that contains two pages: a Meal Planner, and a Menu.